Genova–Casella railway: Post-World War II and state management

 The railway, like many lines granted, remained private until 1949, when it passed into government commissioner management.

-At the end of the war both the rolling stock and the structures were damaged by the wear to which they had been subjected during the war, and the need to renew the traction park began to be felt.
+At the end of the war both the rolling stock and the structures had been damaged by the wear to which they had been subjected during the war, and the need to renew the traction park began to be felt.

 In 1953 the extension in regression was finally realized, entirely in the road, from the old to the new terminus station, called Casella-Paese, while the Casella-Deposito station remained active only as a technical stopover.

 In 1956 a locomotive (unit 28) with a power of 355 kW with a maximum speed of 50 km/h already used on the Sangritana Railway was acquired by the FAA; in 1960 another unit (the 29) and spare parts were acquired.
 The locomotives were part of a contract of fourteen four-axle locomotives built in 1924 with electrical equipment and bogies supplied by TIBB and case made by Carminati & Toselli.
 Originally narrow-gauge at 950 mm, they were converted to the metric one.

 In the years of mass motorization, the Genoa Casella Railway survived thanks to the low maintenance and operating costs, combined with the lack of a satisfactory road network, especially in the first half of the route.

 The fleet was integrated and modernized by recovering rolling stock abandoned by other railways gradually suppressed.

 In 1963, with the closure of the Ora-Predazzo metre gauge line, managed by the Val di Fiemme Electric Railway, the Genova Casella Railway inherited the two locomotives B51 and B52 with Bo'Bo' running gear, 420 horsepower and a maximum speed of 45 km/h; three electromotives (A1-A3) built by TIBB for the electrical equipment and by C&T for the mechanical part in 1929.
 Also from Val di Fiemme came six carriages with bogies, two of which are of the long type classified as C101 and C102 and four of short type numbered from C103 to C106 and finally two static mercury converters, which were installed in the electrical substation of Vicomorasso, where the original rectifiers with rotating groups were replaced and the voltage of the contact line was raised from 2.4 to 2.6 kV in direct current.
 Since the new static converters no longer allowed the recovery of energy, all the original traction material and that coming from the Venetian Company was set aside and subsequently demolished.